Fleming's + 2L = Vision

 Benefits As A 2L

 Competing at a higher level is your second year goal.
 Fleming’s is the only legal education provider that shows you the way.
-Fleming's substantive law reviews, substantive law outlines, exam writing workshops, exam workbooks, and private tutorial services teach you how to study smart, master the law, refine your analytical skills, and get the most out of your study time.
+Fleming's has the best law school exam prep books and resources that include substantive law reviews, substantive law outlines, exam writing workshops, exam workbooks, and private tutorial services.
+These recources teach you how to study smart, master the law, refine your analytical skills, and get the most out of your study time.
 The sooner you make Fleming's your study partner, the greater your success will be.